Navigator Of The Seas accidents and incidents

 On April 20, 2017, a 23-year-old female crew was reported missing after the ship’s docking in Kralendijk port (Bonaire).
 The RCI employee Adriana Morales de Florencio (of Mexican origin) disembarked the ship on April 20 but didn’t return onboard before it left the port.

 On April 30, her body was found (buried on the shore).
-The cause of death were stab wounds.
-Body’s location was reveled by a suspect (identified by a CCTV camera) who was arrested.
+The cause of death was stab wounds.
+Body’s location was revealed by a suspect (identified by a CCTV camera) who was arrested.
 The man was last seen with Adriana soon after she disembarked the ship.
 The cruise ship was on a 9 -day Southern Caribbean cruise (itinerary April 14-23) roundtrip from Miami FL, visiting Labadee (Haiti), Willemstad (Curacao), Oranjestad (Aruba) and Kralendijk (Bonaire).

 (law news) On February 7, 2018, the crew's killer was sentenced to 22 years in prison.
 The murdered woman had worked for RCI for less than 2 contracts.